 Dividends are generally paid regularly (monthly, quarterly, or annually) so you must pay taxes on them the entire time you hold the investment.
-This somewhat reduces your overall return on investment.
+This somewhat reduces your overall return on investment, particularly if you live in certain provinces and have a high income.
 Even if you reinvest your dividends (DRIP), you still pay taxes on them!

 Capital Gains: Great Tax Advantages

 Capital gains are the underlying increases in value of your investments.
 If you bought an ETF unit for $30 and it climbed to $50, you have a $20 capital gain on that unit.
 You only pay taxes when you sell your investment (realize the gain).
 There's a 50% inclusion rate, so you only claim half your total capital gain ($10 per unit in this case).